JotaceGomez/rindus-test-CRUD/README.md

 2. Run "npm i"
 3. Run "ng serve"
 4. Open your web browser and navigate to 'http://localhost:4200/'
+5. Play it with the browser's console open to observe errors and successes in the CRUD petitions.

 ## Development server